outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

           - infrastructure repair costs may occur (power lines, pipelines)
           - byproducts are generated (heat, carbon)
         - there are agents that can benefit from most attributes created by the event
           - if you can find a buyer interested in moving in at lower cost or someone interested in the neighborhood (real estate developer), the fire might not produce a major loss for the homeowner, even without insurance
           - if repair costs are high, repair companies can purchase information of where new opportunities are available & what their possible profit is
           - if the house is near enough to a water source, it can be turned into a well or other natural resource supply, so the neighborhood could buy the property directly or with taxes
+          - you can use the fire as a temporary energy source for the neighborhood which can be distributed with markets/taxes (whether they opt-in to buy the equipment to do that)
-        - you can sell the risk of the house burning down beforehand, so that if the risk of it happening is 20%, you sell the risk of it not happening to people who need/earn money more & sell the risk of it happening to people who dont need/earn money
+        - you can sell the risk of the house burning down beforehand, so that if the risk of it happening is 20%, you sell the risk of it not happening to people who need/earn money more (or people with existing incentives against the house burning down if its a higher cost than benefit across all agents, so no one has an incentive for arson) & sell the risk of it happening to people who dont need/earn money (or people with existing incentives against the house burning down)

-    - load-balancing can also be automated between funds, so one fund isnt overloaded with liabilities
+      - similarly, other sources of systemic risks like natural disasters can be used for creating value

+        - if a flood happens, suppliers & researchers can pivot to using damaged wood as their building material (researchers can experiment on converting it to a useful resource & then its used as a default supply source, or researchers are assigned to convert dead wood into plants more efficiently)

+        - product invalidation with tech produces obsolete tech, which can be allocated to neighborhood recycling centers rather than taken away so it can be used as a community supply for engineering & research

+    - there can be a cap on financial instruments with better price/relative value assessments, so that someone cant buy something at a higher price out of irrational fear (someone whos afraid of fire is likelier to pay more for insurance, even if the risk doesnt match their price point given their irrational fear) or as a premium (charged more bc they earn more)

+    - load-balancing can also be automated between funds, so one fund isnt overloaded with liabilities - rather than one fund that made a bad bet bearing the cost, they get updates to their decision models (explaining why a price was false or why a natural event occurred), a small percentage is distributed to funds that arent as socially conscious (dont align their incentives with socially conscious intents, or create trades that prioritize value creation, or organize their trades to build loops so incentives are connected across agents)

   - statistical tests & hypotheses should be standardized for false objects (false similarities), errors in assumptions (non-normal distribution) or data collection/measurement, change types (about to become another distribution/in the process of being converted)